Mariano Melgarejo: Legacy

 However, there is more to Melgarejo than simply a mad despot who ruled with terror.
 Tomas O'Connor D'Arlach describes Melgarejo as follows:Many have compared him with the tyrants of Paraguay and the Argentine Republic, even with those of ancient Rome.
 We who judge him calmly - sine amore nec odio - and with the severe impartiality of history, do not see in Melgarejo a scheming and gloomy tyrant like Tiberius, nor the forlorn, suspecting and neurotic Dr. Francia, nor the madly bloodthirsty Rosas.
 All we see in him is... an ingenuously good man in whom passion, sensual instincts and organic compulsion had driven out the seeds of virtue that a careful education might have salvaged.
 As a man, as a president, he exercised absolutely no influence on the political life of Bolivia because he represented no idea or party...
-He was a true soldier, ignorant of civil law and appreciative only of physical force.But this noble man for some, and despotic tyrant for others, had great signs of compassion and coldness: in the morning he could execute a simple soldier and in the afternoon he could spare the life of a traitor.
-He was a man with a single indisputable virtue, his courage; Passionate about the arts and the beautiful facts of life, a devout Catholic, he could both laugh out loud when he saw the fire of a town, and cry when a child cries.
-The closest people knew how unstable Melgarejo's personality was.

-Currently, in the Church of Tarata, there is a skull embedded in one of its walls that is attributed to be that of Melgarejo.
+He was a true soldier, ignorant of civil law and appreciative only of physical force.Currently, in the Church of Tarata, there is a skull embedded in one of its walls that is attributed to be that of Melgarejo.
 A popular belief is that this skull can grant wishes to whoever asks for them.